Bikatr7/Kudasai/README.md

 ## Kudasai

-## Used to Make Translation Easier by automatically replacing characters in the japanese text with their english equals
+## Used to make Classroom of the Elite translation easier by automatically replacing characters in the japanese text with their english equals

 ## CmdLineArgs
 ## Argument 1 - Path to .txt file that needs to be edited